kovzol/RegularNGons/README.md

 ## Known issues

   * Note that for bigger _n_ the computations may be slow, or some computation steps may be timed out.
-  * Use the console of your browser by pressing F12 on the startup to get more information on the progress.
+  * You may use the console of your browser by pressing F12 on the startup to get more information on the progress.
-The HTML page may not be refreshed properly.
   * The case _n_=11, _s_=104663 makes Giac/WebAssembly crash when starting with case _s_=0.
   * Some checked cases are duplicated because of ignored symmetry.